 There is no legal definition in Australia of a “lemon” but, although lawyers have not yet defined it, everyone knows what it means.

 The US and UK already have so-called “lemon laws” that are based on setting limits to the number of:

 - Days a new car can be off the road for repairs.

 If a new vehicle goes beyond these legal limits, it is considered to be a lemon.

 Australian Consumer Law says

-The Consumer Action Law Centre (CALC) wants Australian Consumer Law to borrow from lemon systems in both Singapore and New Zealand.
-In Singapore, it is up to the car retailer to show the vehicle was not defective when it was sold, not for the consumer to prove it was defective.
+The Consumer Action Law Centre (CALC) wants Australian Consumer Law to borrow from lemon systems in Singapore and New Zealand.
+In Singapore, it is up to the car retailer to show the vehicle was not defective when it was sold.
+The consumer does not have to prove it was defective.
 New Zealand set up a specialist tribunal just for disputes over cars.

-Legal Aid NSW, West Justice, and the Consumer Credit Legal Service have all called for clear lemon laws and a specialist vehicle tribunal in Australia.
+Legal Aid NSW, West Justice, and the Consumer Credit Legal Service want clear lemon laws and a specialist vehicle tribunal in Australia.

-The CALC has come up with its own definition of a lemon as a vehicle that:
+The CALC has created its own definition of a lemon as a vehicle that: